 About

-To this purpose, the law provides that the Asylum Service receives, examines and decides on all applications for international protection lodged in Greece.
-The Asylum Service also contributes to the formulation of Greek policy on international protection and cooperates with international organisations and the European Union institutions in the areas of its remit.
+To this purpose, the law provides that the Asylum Service receives, examines, and decides on all applications for international protection lodged within Greece.
+Additionally, it cooperates with international organizations and European Union institutions in the areas of its remit.

-Fifty percent of the annual funding needs of the Asylum Service and the Appeals Authority is covered by state funds, while for its remaining needs the Asylum Service applies for funding to the European Commission and the European Economic Area.
+Fifty percent of the annual funding needs of the Asylum Service and the Appeals Authority is covered by state funds, while for its remaining needs the Asylum Service is funded by European Union and European Economic Area programs and funds.

-Since the end of April 2021, Marios Kaleas is the Director of the Asylum Service.
+Since the end of April 2021, Marios Kaleas is the Governor of the Asylum Service.
 From April 2018 until April 2021, Markos Karavias was the Director of the Asylum Service.

 Leadership